 Healthy Families is a nationally recognized program that promotes child well-being through parenting support and skill development.
 Specially trained advocates work with expecting families or parents of newborns in their homes for the first three years of their child’s life.
 Participation in the program is voluntary.

 To help parents get off to a strong start, Family Advocates can begin working with a family as soon as they know they are expecting.
 Prenatal services include help communicating with prenatal care providers and preparing for childbirth and parenthood.
-Besides, advocates connect families to WIC and other supportive community programs.
+Advocates also connect families to WIC and other supportive community programs.

 Healthy Families is especially helpful for parents who want to develop the skills and knowledge to provide their children with the best possible parenting.
 Parents learn how to create a nurturing environment for their children using positive parenting techniques.
 They are provided with the skills to build their support network using information about community resources with an emphasis on health and well-being.

 Click here to APPLY through Help Me Grow.